exakat/php-dictionary/dictionary.rst

 ``ArithmeticError`` is thrown when an error occurs while performing mathematical operations.
 These errors include attempting to perform a bitshift by a negative amount, and any call to intdiv() that would result in a value outside the possible bounds of an int.

+Currently, a bitshift is the main source for arithmetic exceptions.
+The other is division by zero, which is a child class.

 .. code-block:: php